 The name change to Organto Foods Inc. was completed to better reflect our focus on growing, processing, packaging, distribution and branding of organic foods along with our commitment to sustainable and socially conscious business practices.
-Currently we have processing operations in Guatemala and contract growing relationships with a number of third-party strategic supply partners in South America and Africa.
+Currently we have operations in Guatemala and contract growing relationships with a number of third-party strategic supply partners in South America and Africa.
 We are working to further diversify our revenue streams and supply base via strategic third-party relationships as our platform is built out.

-Our head office is located at 1090 Hamilton Street, Vancouver, British Columbia, Canada and we also have offices in Miami, Florida, Argentina and in the Netherlands.
+Our head office is located at 1090 Hamilton Street, Vancouver, British Columbia, Canada and we have a sales, logistics and administration office in Breda, the Netherlands.
+Regional satellite offices are located in Mexico, Guatemala, Argentina and the USA.

-We own a processing and packing operation in Guatemala and until recently operated our own packaging operation in the Netherlands for the repack of bulk product into consumer ready packaging.
-We suspended this packaging operation in the second quarter of 2018 and plan to deploy some of the packing equipment with strategic partners later in 2018.
 While we have operated our own growing operations in the past in both Guatemala and Argentina, our focus now is on working with strategic third-party growers and service providers in Mexico, Peru, Argentina, Thailand, Zimbabwe as well as other countries in order to grow our business and drive an asset light business model.